Continuing Education Activity

 Care of Drain Insertion Site

 It is normal to have little swelling and tenderness at the drain insertion site for a few days.
-The patient can take a shower after 48hours of surgery.
-During the shower, allow the soapy water to flow like a waterfall on the drain site.
+The patient can take a shower 48 hours after surgery in most cases.
+During the shower, allow the soapy water to flow on the drain site.
 Pat the skin area with a clean towel and allow it to dry for a few minutes.
 If unable to shower, clean the drain site with soap and water towel at least once a day.
 Before cleaning the drain insertion site, perform hand hygiene with soap and water.

-Dressing at the insertion site is changed daily.
-The dressing is usually removed before the shower and after shower check for signs of infection, and then a new dressing is done.
-The conventional method of dressing is to keep a folded gauze below the drain site and secure with adhesive tape.
+The dressing at the insertion site is changed daily.
+The dressing is usually removed before a shower and after the shower check for signs of infection.
+Then a new dressing is applied.
+The conventional method of dressing is to keep a folded gauze below the drain site and secure it with adhesive tape.
 Another folded gauze is placed above the drain site and secured with adhesive tape.

-Look Signs of infection at drain insertion site like pain, increasing swelling, redness, pus discharge, foul-smelling discharge, or systemic signs like fever.
-If any of the signs are present, inform the operating surgeon.
+Look for signs of infection at the drain insertion site like pain, increasing swelling, redness, pus discharge, foul-smelling discharge, or systemic signs like fever.
+If any of the signs are present, inform the surgeon.